WylieKuhn/Walkabout-Companion/README.md

 - Log each game of golf for every course relased so far for both easy and hard versions ofcourses.
 - See your overall stats such as best game, worst game, best easy and best hard courses.
 - Most and least played courses.
-- A chard of total played games for each course.
+- A chart of total played games for each course.

 #### Current Features - Overall User Stats
 - Sea your average score, standard deviation, and variance for any course and difficulty combo.